Wicks leads Saint Francis (PA) against TCU after 20-point game - WTOP News

 Fort Worth, Texas; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Saint Francis (PA) plays TCU after Skylar Wicks scored 20 points in Saint Francis (PA)’s 102-66 loss to the Oklahoma Sooners.
+BOTTOM LINE: Saint Francis (PA) faces TCU after Skylar Wicks scored 20 points in Saint Francis (PA)’s 102-66 loss to the Oklahoma Sooners.

+TCU finished 16-16 overall a season ago while going 14-3 at home.
+The Horned Frogs averaged 14.3 points off of turnovers, 11.6 second-chance points and 21.5 bench points last season.

-Saint Francis (PA) went 6-13 on the road and 16-18 overall last season.
-The Red Flash averaged 12.6 points off of turnovers, 8.3 second-chance points and 4.8 bench points last season.
+Saint Francis (PA) finished 11-8 in NEC play and 6-13 on the road a season ago.
+The Red Flash allowed opponents to score 71.6 points per game and shot 43.2% from the field last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.